A Korean Culture Camp

 • Outdoor Time

-How do the high school campers spend their time at camp?
+How do the high schoolers spend their time at camp?

-For 2023, the High School schedule will include three evenings of field trips, outings and a sleepover.
+For 2023, the High School schedule will include three evenings of field trips, outings, and a sleepover.
 The 2023 agenda will be finalized in May.
+Here is a typical schedule.

 What is my role as a parent?